 The class, in this case, has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.

 According to the Complaint, the Company made false and misleading statements to the market.
-China TechFaith made an arrangement to sell a wholly-owned subsidiary that would be considerably less lucrative for the Company than it portrayed to investors.
-The Company failed to inform investors of changing market conditions that would impact profitability negatively.
-Based on these facts, the Company's public statements were false and materially misleading throughout the class period.
-When the market learned the truth about China TechFaith, investors suffered damages.
+Pilgrim's Pride and its executives engaged in an illegal conspiracy of antitrust activity, including bid-rigging and price-fixing, that ran from 2012 through at least early 2017.
+This illegal activity created competitive advantages for the Company.
+Based on these facts, the Company's public statements throughout the class period were false and materially misleading.
+When the market learned the truth about Pilgrim's Pride, investors suffered damages.

 Join the case to recover your losses.